 While I still get my hair professionally coloured today, I ensure I have the right hair masks to repair, hydrate and nourish my blonde hair.

-With this in mind, here are my picks for the best treatment for bleached hair.
+With this in mind, here are my picks for the best hair treatment for bleached, coloured or damaged locks.

 1. Olaplex Hair Perfector No 3 Repairing Treatment

-Olaplex Hair Perfector No 3. is the gold standard when it comes to hair repair which is why it topped our list for the best hair masks for bleach damaged hair.
+Olaplex Hair Perfector No 3. is the gold standard when it comes to hair repair which is why it topped our list for the best hair treatment for bleached, coloured or damaged hair.

 What makes No 3. so effective, is that it strengthens the hair from within.
 Olaplex does this on a molecular level, fixing the broken bonds in the hair and removing frizz, dehydration, and dullness.
 It leaves your hair feeling and visibly looking stronger and healthier.
 I personally use the Olaplex hair mask for my long, thick, and highlighted blonde hair and it works wonders.

 The No. 3 Hair Perfector by Olaplex is actually not a conditioner but a home bond builder.
 In other words, it’s an at-home repairing treatment.
 It doesn’t contain any sulphates, parabens, or phthalates.
 Olaplex No. 3 is also vegan, cruelty-free, and nut-free.

 The Olaplex No. 3 Hair Perfector is specifically catered to damaged hair.
 It brings back the appearance and texture of pre-bleached hair.
 If you’ve tried countless treatments to solve damage and breakage caused by bleach but didn’t get the results you wanted, I think it’s worth it to try Olaplex.

 - Great for damaged, chemically-treated, or bleached hair

 - Repairs and nourishes hair from the inside